SFDO-Tooling/CumulusCI/docs/robot.md

 -   Streamlined test cases: Keywords allow implementation details to be handled by the test but not explicitly itemized in the test.
-In the previous example, a new `Contact` record is created with the `Salesforce Insert` keyword, but we don\'t see all the steps required to make an API call to create the record, such as getting an access token, creating an API payload, making the API call, and parsing the results.
+In the previous example, a new `Contact` record is created with the `Salesforce Insert` keyword, but we don't see all the steps required to make an API call to create the record, such as getting an access token, creating an API payload, making the API call, and parsing the results.
 We see only two keywords that communicate with